pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Alternatively, you can add properties while creating a new resource type.

 Assume, for example, you are creating a property type for museum guides.
-These conference rooms differ as to how many people they seat and whether or not they have a projector for presentations.
+These museum guides differ as to which languages they speak, and which exhibitions they are familiar with.
-The projectors also vary in terms of display resolution (either 1080p or 720p).

 In this case, you click the :btn-icon:fa3-plus: Add property: button.
 Under "Name", enter `Languages`.